Donovan Wisse

-Donovan Wisse (born February 21, 1997) is a Surinamese kickboxer currently signed with Glory, where he is the incumbent Glory Middleweight Champion.
+Donovan Wisse (born February 21, 1997) is a Surinamese-Dutch kickboxer currently signed with Glory, where he is the incumbent Glory Middleweight Champion.

-He is ranked as the best middleweight in the world by Combat Press as of September 2022, and best by Beyond Kick as of October 2022.
+He is ranked as the best middleweight in the world by Combat Press as of September 2022, and best by Beyond Kickboxing as of October 2022.
+He is also ranked the #5 pound-for-pound kickboxer in the world by Beyond Kickboxing, and the #9 pound-for-pound kickboxer in the world by Combat Press.
 He's been ranked in the Combat Press top ten since June 2019.

+Background

+Wisse was born and raised in Paramaribo, Suriname.
+He began training in boxing at the age of nine under his father, after which he switched to kickboxing.
+A year later, he joined the Simson Gym led by Angelo Simson, the cousin of Muay Thai world champion Rayen Simson, where he trained for nine years.
+He then founded his own team, Team Wisse, and trains with coach Jervin Watson.
+He also occasionally trains in Wassenaar, the Netherlands at the gym Kickboxing Fearless owned by Dave Davis.

 Kickboxing career

 Early career

-Wisse faced Adem Bozkurt at Akin Dovus Arenasi on May 13, 2017.
+Wisse faced Jay Overmeer at World Fighting League 5 : Champions vs. Champions on April 23, 2017.
+He won the fight by unanimous decision.
+Wisse next faced Adem Bozkurt at Akin Dovus Arenasi on May 13, 2017.
 He won the fight by decision.
-Wisse next faced Erwin van de Beld at Enfusion Talents on June 3, 2017.
+Wisse faced Erwin van de Beld at Enfusion Talents on June 3, 2017.
 He won the fight by a first-round technical knockout.
 Wisse fought the future Enfusion Middleweight champion Mohammad Ghaedibardeh on November 11, 2017.
 He won the fight by a second-round technical knockout.

 Wisse fought Rodrigo da Paixao at the Gala Fearless.
 Donovan won the fight by a first round KO.
 Wisse returned to Enfusion for his next fight, which was against Muhammed Balli at Enfusion The Hague on May 12, 2018.
 He knocked Balli out in the first round.

 Glory

+Early promotional career

-Wise made his Glory debut at Glory 59: Amsterdam on September 29, 2018, against Kevin Van Heeckeren.
+Wisse made his Glory debut at Glory 59: Amsterdam on September 29, 2018, against Kevin Van Heeckeren.
 Wisse won the fight by unanimous decision.

 Wisse suffered the first professional loss of his career in his second Glory appearance, losing a split decision to Ertugrul Bayrak at Glory 62: Rotterdam on December 8, 2018.

 Wisse's third fight with Glory came against Matěj Peňáz at Glory 64: Strasbourg on March 9, 2019.
 He stepped in as a short-notice replacement for Yassine Ahaggan, who was forced to withdraw due to undisclosed reasons.
 Wisse beat Peňáz by knockout in the second round.

-Wise next faced Yousri Belgaroui at Glory 65: Utrecht on May 17, 2019.
+Wisse next faced Yousri Belgaroui at Glory 65: Utrecht on May 17, 2019.
 Wisse won the fight by a unanimous decision.

 Wisse was booked to fight Jason Wilnis at Glory 70: Lyon on October 26, 2019.
 He won the fight by unanimous decision.

 Wisse was scheduled to fight César Almeida at Glory Collision 2 on December 21, 2019.
 He won the fight by a majority decision.